Prigozhin has moved to Belarus, and Russia won’t press charges for mutiny

 “Pilots, our combat comrades, died while confronting the mutiny,” he said.
 “They didn’t waver and fulfilled the orders and their military duty with dignity.”

+Prigozhin voiced regret for the deaths in his statement Monday, but said Wagner troops fired because the aircraft were bombing them.

-In a televised address Monday night, Putin said rebellion organizers had played into the hands of Ukraine's government and its allies.
-Although critical of their leaders, he praised the rank-and-file mutineers who "didn't engage in fratricidal bloodshed and stopped on the brink."
+In his televised address Monday night, Putin said rebellion organizers had played into the hands of Ukraine's government and its allies.
+He praised the rank-and-file mutineers, however, who "didn't engage in fratricidal bloodshed and stopped on the brink."

-A Washington-based think tank said that was “likely in an effort to retain them” in the fight in Ukraine because Moscow needs “trained and effective manpower” as it faces a Ukrainian counteroffensive.
+A Washington-based think tank said that was “likely in an effort to retain" the Wagner fighters in Ukraine, where Moscow needs “trained and effective manpower” as it faces a Ukrainian counteroffensive.

 The Institute for the Study of War also said the break between Putin and Prigozhin is likely beyond repair, and that providing the Wagner chief and his loyalists with Belarus as an apparent safe haven could be a trap.

 Lukashenko said there is no reason to fear Wagner's presence in his country, though in Russia, Wagner-recruited convicts have been suspected of violent crimes.
-The Wagner troops have "priceless" military knowledge and experience to share with Belarus, he said during a meeting with his defense minister.
+The Wagner troops have "priceless" military knowledge and experience to share with Belarus, he said.

 But exiled Belarusian opposition leader Sviatlana Tsikhanouskaya, who challenged Lukashenko in a 2020 election that was widely seen as fraudulent and triggered mass protests, said Wagner troops will threaten the country and its neighbors.